-Also, you can write your own tools to perform simple tasks using annotation output.
-For example, reporting on failures in the build can be accomplished by looking for "failed" elements inside job elements and then reporting various details about the failed job such as the commands, their output, and the line of the makefile that contains the rule for the command.
-Refer to the DTD for the annotation file format below.
+You can write your own tools to perform simple tasks that use annotation output.
+For example, reporting on failures in the build by looking for "failed" elements inside job elements and then reporting details about the failed job such as the commands, their output, and the line of the makefile that contains the rule for the command.
+See the DTD below or the annotation file format.